instructor-ai/instructor/docs/index.md

 ![iterable](./blog/posts/img/iterable.png)

+## Templating

+Instructor also ships with [Jinja](https://palletsprojects.com/p/jinja/) templating support.
+Check out our docs on [templating](./concepts/templating.md) to learn about how to use it to its full potential.

 ## Validation

 You can also use Pydantic to validate your outputs and get the llm to retry on failure.
 Check out our docs on [retrying](./concepts/retrying.md) and [validation context](./concepts/reask_validation.md).